tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 1. Coping potential including: control check, power check, adjustment check.
 1. Normative significance including: internal standards check, external standards check.

-All included checks are done in parallel during appraisal objectives checks, but objectives checks are done in sequental manner.
+All included checks are done in parallel during appraisal objectives checks, but objectives checks are done in sequential manner.
 Result values of checks are stored in so called registers that are updated each time new stimulus appraised.

 ##Coping